Adopt an Author

 The library offers seventeen computers where patrons may access the Internet.
-To use the Internet, you need to have a library card.
+To use the Internet, you need to have a library card or Photo ID.
 Children under age 18 must have a signed consent form which states which type of access, filtered or unfiltered, their parents wish them to have.

 In periods of heavy usage, computers may be reserved once in the building using the reservation system.
-Each card has a technologically-enforced time limit of ninety (90) minutes per day, limiting users to one consecutive hour when there is a waiting list.
-Users may check and send email, but to prevent viruses from entering our system, may not open attachments.
-The Library does not provide email accounts.
-Users must establish their own accounts from any of the free email providers.
+Each card has a time limit of ninety (90) minutes per day, limiting users to one consecutive hour when there is a waiting list.

 Becoming a Borrower

 If you are a resident of the City of Muscatine or rural Muscatine County, the cities of Fruitland, or Nichols, or the townships of Buffalo Prairie, Drury, Eliza, or New Boston in Illinois, you may become a registered borrower after presenting appropriate identification with a current address.
-Registration is free; however there is a $2.00 charge to replace a lost or stolen card.
+Registration is free.
 Musser Public Library is an Open Access library, thus our patrons may take their library card to any participating Iowa Open Access library and check out their materials.
+And if you live in a different part of the State of Iowa and your home library participates in the Open Access Program, you may get a card at Musser Public Library that can be used to checkout in-house items.
 Musser Public Library is also a member of RiverShare.
-This means that our Iowa cardholders can use their cards to check out materials at any RiverShare Iowa or Illinois public library, including certain area academic libraries.

-You must use your own card when checking out materials.
+You must use your own card or current photo ID when checking out materials.
 Most items are checked out for three weeks.
 Some media materials have different loan periods.
 All fines over $5.00 must be paid before checking out any more materials.

 You many return materials at the outside book drop (located in the alley on the north side of the library), or the return drop located on the front of the building, or directly to the check-in desk.
 AV equipment must be returned to the Circulation Desk.
 Musser Public Library books may also be returned to any participating RiverShare library (they will be delivered via van service to the owning library).